Zren/ResizeYoutubePlayerToWindowSize/description.md

 https://github.com/Zren/ResizeYoutubePlayerToWindowSize/blob/master/changelog.md

+## 117 - April 21, 2018

+* Slightly fix the playlist area positioning in the old youtube layout.

 ## 116 - April 19, 2018

 * Use a 32px icon so that it looks better in various browser extensions.